forget me knot

 created at Savannah College of Art & Design

-It is a topic of shame and avoidance for China to talk about the generation of girls from the 1980s to 2000s who where abandoned and orphaned or killed.
+It is a topic of shame and avoidance for China to talk about the generation of girls from the 1980s to 2000s who were abandoned, orphaned, and killed.
 This was due to the implementation of the One Child Policy and China’s traditional preference for sons.
-Forget Me Knot focuses on bringing social awareness and less stigma for orphans, as they are often ostracized from the general public in Mainland China.
+Forget Me Knot focuses on bringing social awareness and less stigma for orphans, as they are often ostracized by the general public in Mainland China.

-The project entails detailed body copy that was written for each story, which plays an important role in the overall style of the project.
+The project entails detailed body copy written for each story, which plays an important role in the overall style of the project.
 Each illustration that accompanied the text was done traditionally using lino prints.
-There is also packaging that holds the book series and promotional items such as a channel strip, a shelf talker, and a mobile ceiling sign for the bookstore the book series would be sold in, as well as two posters for bus stops near the bookstore.
+There is also packaging that holds the book series and promotional items such as a channel strip, a shelf talker, and a mobile ceiling sign for the bookstore in which the book series would be sold, as well as two posters for bus stops near the bookstore.